Lawsuit targets Ocwen over fees, seeks class action

-SAN FRANCISCO (Reuters) - Mortgage servicer Ocwen Financial Corp faced a lawsuit this week over accusations it committed fraud by overcharging borrowers in order to drive up its own profits, according to a court filing.
+SAN FRANCISCO, Nov 6 (Reuters) - Mortgage servicer Ocwen Financial Corp faced a lawsuit this week over accusations it committed fraud by overcharging borrowers in order to drive up its own profits, according to a court filing.

 The case, filed on Wednesday in a California federal court, was brought by a borrower who said Ocwen charged him fees for an escrow account he never authorized.
 It alleges several claims, including civil racketeering, as well as unspecified damages and seeks class action status.